 Many visitors, parents, and staff comment on the excellent behaviour of our students; we know this isn't by chance, we work hard to instil this in our children, as do you.
 Most of our students want to behave well and concentrate on their learning without distraction, and we have supported this aim by a focus on good behaviour with strategies such as the implementation of our Learning Room 18+ months ago.
 Of course, we will provide extensive support to those who need it through our pastoral team, but we are expecting all children to behave well; this is even more important at this stage as all those who work or attend the school will need to follow more protocols than normal and it is vital they do so to keep everyone safe.
 Therefore, we will not tolerate poor behaviour; we have amended our Behaviour Policy to take into account the current situation and will continue with the Learning Room, which will be zoned into year groups, although we will not operate the 30 minutes after school due to the need to release children at staggered times.
-Teachers, yourselves and myself have enough to do without having to become involved in dealing with silly behaviour and I would ask you to please emphasise this to your child, as well as impressing on him/her that following the rules and instructions of staff is vitally important; I will take a very hard line with anyone who does not do so.
+As I stated in one of my earliest letters to you before the lockdown, teachers, yourselves and myself have enough to do without having to become involved in dealing with silly behaviour and I would ask you to please emphasise this to your child, as well as impressing on him/her that following the rules and instructions of staff is vitally important; I will take a very hard line with anyone who does not do so.